-- A. The owner or operator of any existing stationary appliance by or within sixty (60) days of November 1 of each year and any new stationary appliance within thirty (30) days of installation shall submit an ozone depleting compound refrigerant registration form and pay a fee of forty-seven dollars (\$47.00) for each stationary appliance to the Division.
-Total fees shall not exceed three hundred dollars (\$300.00) per facility. - B. The owner or operator of any site containing existing refrigerated food appliances which contain three hundred (300) pounds or greater of any ozone depleting compound refrigerant based upon the estimated refrigerant charge shall submit an ozone depleting compound refrigerant registration form and fee to the Division by or within sixty (60) days of November 1 of each year.
-The owner or operator of any site containing new refrigerated food appliances which contain three hundred (300) pounds or greater of any ozone depleting compound refrigerant based upon the estimated refrigerant charge shall submit an ozone depleting compound refrigerant registration form and fee to the Division within thirty (30) days of installation.
+- A. The owner or operator of any existing stationary appliance by or within sixty (60) days of July 1 of each year and any new stationary appliance within thirty (30) days of installation shall submit an ozone depleting compound refrigerant registration form and pay a fee of twenty five dollars (\$25.00) for each stationary appliance to the Division.
+Total fees shall not exceed two hundred dollars (\$200.00) per facility. - B. The owner or operator of any site containing existing refrigerated food appliances which contain three hundred (300) pounds or greater of any ozone depleting compound refrigerant based upon the estimated refrigerant charge shall submit an ozone depleting compound refrigerant registration form and fee to the Division by or within sixty (60) days of July 1 of each year.
+The owner or operator of any site containing new refrigerated food appliances which contain three hundred (300) pounds or greater of any ozone depleting compound refrigerant based upon the estimated refrigerant charge shall submit an ozone depleting compound refrigerant based upon the estimated refrigerant charge shall submit an ozone depleting compound refrigerant registration form and fee to the Division within thirty (30) days of installation.

-The owner or operator of any site containing refrigerated food appliances requiring registration shall pay to the Division a base fee of twenty-nine dollars (\$29.00) per site, fee of two dollars (\$2.00) per product refrigeration system, and fee of three dollars (\$3.00) per one hundred (100) pounds of an ozone depleting compound refrigerant in the registered product refrigeration system.
-Total fees shall not exceed seventy-five dollars (\$75.00) per product refrigeration system and three hundred dollars (\$300.00) per site.
+The owner or operator of any site containing refrigerated food appliances requiring registration shall pay to the Division a base fee of twenty five dollars (\$25.00) per site, fee of two dollars (\$2.00) per product refrigeration system, and fee of three dollars (\$3.00) per one hundred (100) pounds of an ozone depleting compound refrigerant in the registered product refrigeration system.

+Total fees shall not exceed twenty five dollars (\$25.00) per product refrigeration system and two hundred dollars (\$200.00) per site.

-C. The owner or operator of any registered appliance shall have available for inspection by the Division or its agent proof of current registration.
+- C. The owner or operator of any existing stationary appliance or refrigerated food appliance who paid a fee between January 1, 1998 and June 30, 1998 shall pay a fee that is prorated up to July 1, 1998. - D. The owner or operator of any registered appliance shall have available for inspection by the Division or its agent proof of current registration.